Menu

 Proposals consist of three parts: cover sheet, narrative, and budget.

-1. Cover Sheet - The proposal must include a cover sheet with the proposal title, contact information of requester (name, title/affiliation, address, phone, email), and a short project description (200 words max).
+1. Cover Sheet - The proposal must include a cover sheet with the proposal title, contact information of the requester (name, title/affiliation, address, phone, email), and a short project description (200 words max).

-2. Narrative - The narrative (2-4 pages) should include the following information:
+2. Narrative - The narrative (2-5 pages) should include the following information:

 3. Budget - Please specify direct costs to be incurred.
-The budget should include all project-related expenses, and include sources of any matching funds.
+The budget should include all project-related expenses and include sources of any matching funds.

-Proposal Deadline: October 25, 2024
+Proposal Deadline: October 24, 2025

 Expenditure and Reporting Requirements: